grdlo/Template-NodeJS-API/README.md

 ### **2. adding Controllers**

-Controllers must be created in `src/controllers` with name of the top route name, you are free to write your methode as you like, but, you must throw error with the `https-error` package.
+Controllers must be created in `src/controllers` with name of the top route name, you are free to write your method as you like, but, you must throw error with the `https-error` package.

 ### **3. adding Models**